 instrument is sometimes way off.
 Can the Rational Numbers Excel Add-In work

 without isotope data?

 The Excel Add-In does require isotope data.
 The isotope data window ranges from 3% absolute accuracy to 15% absolute accuracy.
-Very few instruments could provide isotope data that would be usable with the 3% accuracy window, because of natural variations in the isotopic abundance of elements and the small ion sample sizes that most modern mass spectrometers use for measurement.
+Few instruments could provide isotope data that would be usable with the 3% accuracy window, because of natural variations in the isotopic abundance of elements and the small ion sample sizes that most modern mass spectrometers use for measurement.